Quick, repeatable shots from whole beans plus a manual steam wand for no-fuss lattes and cappuccinos.

 Cons

-- Small display and buttons, no large touch panel
+- Small display and basic buttons

-Does it take pre ground coffee?
+Does it take pre-ground coffee?

 Is the brew group removable?